Celebrating 41 years of Community History

 Phone Secretary Margaret Ford 0438 838 894

 It will be led by Anne and Ross Both, each leading a group of 12.
 Meet at the lodge at the West Terrace entrance to the cemetery.
 Parking is available in the cemetery grounds.

 The grave sites to be visited include Osmond Gilles, William Ashton, Constable Hyde, the Kingston Allotments, the Carl Linger Memorial, Boyle Travis Finnes, Dr William Wyatt and William Patrick Auld.

 Take a walking tour seeing historical sites of interest in the streets of the City of Burnside.
 View all seven self-guided historical walks which cover the suburbs of Beaumont, Burnside, Eastwood and Parkside, Glen Osmond, Knightsbridge, now in Leabrook and Hazelwood Park, Rose Park and Waterfall Gully.

+This walk starts on Prescott Terrace.
 For more information on bus routes and timetables please refer to www.adelaidemetro.com.au.
 The distance covered by this walk is 2.5 km and takes approximately 1.5 hours to complete.